bitslip6/rpi-gpu-hub75-matrix/readme.md

 sudo make install
 # you may need to manullay run "sudo ldconfig" depending on your OS environment

-# to compile the example app without GPU support:
-gcc -O3 -Wall -lrpihub75 example.c -o example

-# to compile the example app with GPU support:
+# to compile a simple app (headers are installed to /usr/local/include/rpihub75)
-gcc -O3 -Wall -lrpihub75_gpu example.c -o example
+gcc -O3 -Wall example.c -o example -lrpihub75_gpu

 # print command line configuration help
 ./example